wo3kie/cxxDojo/README.md

 assert(min_max({1, 2, 3, 4, 5}) == {1, 5});
 ```

+### avl_tree.cpp
+Implement an AVL tree data structure.
+From [Wikipedia](https://en.wikipedia.org/wiki/AVL_tree) an AVL tree is a self-balancing binary search tree, where the difference between heights of left and right subtrees cannot be more than one for any node.

 ### base64.cpp
 Implement a program to do _base64_ encoding/decoding.
 From [Wikipedia](https://en.wikipedia.org/wiki/Base64) _base64_ is encoding scheme that transforms binary data into a sequence of printable characters, limited to a set of 64 unique characters.